 In 2002, we got The Elder Scrolls III: Morrowind, which is still considered one of the best RPGs ever made.
 Before Ubisoft acquired the Far Cry franchise, it was developed by Germany-based studio Crytek (waving to the other end of the town, from the TechAcute to the Crytek office) and the first Far Cry from 2004 established a new normal for how a good FPS (first-person shooter) should look like with many more good titles to follow in the series.

-While Blizzard has been known for their RTS games before, one of their biggest hits was the online RPG World of Warcraft from 2004 which combined a huge world size with fantastic visual quality, considering the time.
-While the game maybe no longer has 12 million monthly subscribers these days, it’s still played today.
-This title has set the new standards for what an open-world MMORPG should deliver.
+While Blizzard has been known for their RTS games before, one of its biggest hits was the online RPG World of Warcraft from 2004 which combined a huge world size with fantastic visual quality, considering the time.
+While the game may no longer have 12 million monthly subscribers these days, it’s still played today.
+This title has set new standards for what an open-world MMORPG should deliver.

 The Assassin’s Creed (Ubisoft) series began in 2007 and has become one of the most popular video game franchises in recent years.
 The series is known for its large, open worlds and historical setting.
 In 2009, we got Prototype, which was an open-world action game set in New York City.
 We also got inFamous that same year, which was another open-world action game set in an urban environment.

 Red Dead Redemption from 2010 was the successor of Red Dead Revolver and while fairly popular it could only be beaten by the unsurpassed reality and complexity of Red Dead Redemption 2 which was released in 2018, also by Rockstar Games, which is known for their work on the GTA series.
 It’s fair to say that the Rockstar Games studios are one of the strongest innovators in open-world video gaming in history, being responsible for both franchises.
 It is also significant that 3d character design services in those years gained new momentum.
 Large studios began to outsource game art, which was a new level.